JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/operations/troubleshooting.md

 ## Overview

-This guide provides systematic approaches to diagnose and resolve common problems in the RotorDream camera system, from basic connectivity issues to complex performance problems.
+This guide provides systematic approaches to diagnose and resolve common problems in the C Pro camera system, from basic connectivity issues to complex performance problems.

 ```mermaid
 graph TB